gabrielmip/dotfiles/README.md

 ## Disclaimer

-First of all, the `install.sh` script **DELETES YOUR DOTFILES** so it can create symbolic links after.
-Back them up first if you want to use the installation script.
+The `install.sh` script **DELETES YOUR DOTFILES** so it can create symbolic links after.
+Back them up first if you want to use this installation script.